tsmeele/MyRODS/README.md

 port 1247, similar to the iRODS Python Client.
 It does not attempt to use any "high" ports.
-As a consequence, parallel data transports will require an iRODS server not older than release 4.2.8+.
+As a consequence, parallel data transports will require an iRODS server not older than release 4.2.8.

 Each iRODS release may bring forward new API calls.
-This may imply some maintenance effort on the MyRODS library.
+This implies some maintenance effort on the MyRODS library.
-As the iRODS server functions are documented partly inline, adding support for new API calls will often require some exploration of server source code, to find and implement the pack instruction specifications needed to support input and output parameters.
+As the iRODS server functions are documented partly in-line, adding support for new API calls will often require some exploration of server source code, to find and implement the pack instruction specifications needed to support input and output parameters.